TheStig294/ttt-tweaks-and-fixes/README.md

 ttt_tweaks_tfa_inspect 0                            // Whether inspecting TFA weapons is enabled

-ttt_tweaks_auto_trigger_wallhack_randomat 0         // Minutes into a round to trigger the 'No-one can hide from my sight' randomat, set to 0 to disable
+ttt_tweaks_auto_trigger_wallhack_randomat 0         // Seconds into a round to trigger the 'No-one can hide from my sight' randomat, set to 0 to disable
 ```

 ## Steam Workshop Link